dsidavis/data_cleaning_w_r/SFCleaning.md

 We see Walnut Grove.
 I'm familiar with Walnut Creek and suspect that "Walnut Grove" should be Creek.
-Let's look up Walnut Grove and also look at the obsevation(s).
+Let's look up Walnut Grove and also look at the observation(s).
 ```
 d[d$city == "Walnut Grove",]
 ```